franchsli/SignSpeak/docs/DATASET_CREATION.md

 This "raw" dataset contains images or videos (but not both) with people signing different signs from one sign language.

-This dataset will be called "data" from now on.
+This dataset will be called "data" from now on as it's the data from where the usable datasets will be created.

 Your data folder (where you store videos or images to train the models) should look like this: